xebia/VisualReview/README.md

 ## Getting started

 ### Configuring and starting the VisualReview server
-VisualReview server requires Java 7 JRE or higher.
+*Note:* The current master version of VisualReview server requires Java 7 JRE or higher.
+The preview release however requires Java 8.

 * Download and extract a preview release from [here](https://github.com/xebia/VisualReview/releases).
 * Configure the environment variables in start.sh (optional)